TilmanNeumann/java-math-library/README.md

 = 785506617513464525087105385677215644061830019071786760495463 * 2330444194315502255622868487811486748081284934379686652689159
 </code><br />

-Its factorization took about 37.5 hours on a Ryzen 9 3900X with 20 sieve threads using jml 1.1.
+Its factorization took less than 22 hours on a Ryzen 9 3900X with 12 sieve threads using jml 1.1.
+See [factoring report on mersenneforum.org](https://www.mersenneforum.org/showthread.php?p=583868#post583868).

 ## Authors